uday-kalyan-s/MASK-W24-UdayKalyanS-24AI10014/README.md

 ### tasks:
 - B01-RAC(complete in backend, frontend incomplete)
-- B03-RAC(slightly complete in backend, left to implement server side validation, slight frontend work complete)
+- B03-RAC(fully complete but unstyled)

 basic express app is in app.js routes are in a seperate file along with the (passwordless)db schemas/models